 - Anticipate the questions your students might have about your course, and try to address them in your syllabus.
 Students’ questions might include:

 - Will this course interest me?

 - What will I have to do to get a good grade?

-- Distribute the syllabus on the first day of class, and review its key points with students.
+- Distribute the syllabus on the first day of class, and review its key points with students, but don't read through the entire syllabus, since this takes time away from other valuable first-day tasks.
 Make clear that students are responsible for everything in the syllabus, but do not read it to students in class; instead, assign it as homework.
 Some instructors ensure that students read the syllabus by giving a short quiz (either in class or online) on the syllabus.

 - Try to leave some flexibility in your course schedule, in case you fall behind or decide to spend more time on a particular topic.

 - Put a disclaimer in your syllabus that says that everything in it is subject to change, and that you’ll give students reasonable warning of any changes.

 - Proofread it.
 If you care about sentence-level accuracy in your students’ work, demonstrate that by taking care with the grammar and mechanics of the documents you give to students.

 - Make it accessible for students with disabilities.
 For more information on how to do this, and links to resources with specific instructions, refer to Creating Accessible Content.